ETH-DISCO/cluster-tutorial/README.md

 If you run out of storage when calling `pip install` make sure to use the `--log` flag to trace where additional dependencies get stored.
 You need to redirect them back to the current directory.

-Some helpful flags to do so are:
+Some helpful commands to do so are:

 ```bash
 python -m ipykernel install --user --name=venv